-On May 9, 2018, the City of Reno will partner with the Reno Aces Baseball Club to host “The Biggest Little Birthday” Reno 150 celebration at Greater Nevada Field!
+On May 9, 2018, the City of Reno partnered with the Reno Aces Baseball Club to host “The Biggest Little Birthday” Reno 150 celebration at Greater Nevada Field!
 Reno was officially established on May 9, 1868.

 "The Central Pacific Railroad, which began construction in Sacramento in January 1863, reached Reno in May 1868.
 Its route through the Truckee Meadows followed the river.
 The location of the depot and a townsite in the Meadows was particularly important, as it was to be the last major stop before westward trains made their way over the steep and rugged Sierra Nevada.
 Myron Lake sold more than 100 acres for a depot and town—and Reno was born, establishing the theme of transportation that would dominate its development for many years."